anidami/web13/Readme.md

 Project description:
 Hello!
 This is my assignment 3.
-This project is a web application developed using Node.js, Express, MongoDB, and other technologies.
+This project is a web application developed using Node.js, Express, MongoDB, and other technologies to the cosmos topic.
 The project includes user administration functionalities, NASA API requests to retrieve data about asteroids, and the Astronomy Picture of the Day.

 NeoWs API: Retrieves data about asteroids passing near Earth.